pingidentity/pingidentity-devops-getting-started/docs/how-to/usingVault.md

 This provides details for using Hashicorp Vault and secrets with Ping Identity DevOps Images.

-## What you'll do
+## What You'll Do

 The examples below will explain and show examples of:

-- Using HashiCorp Vault Secrets in native PingIdentity DevOps Images
+* Using HashiCorp Vault Secrets in native PingIdentity DevOps Images
-- Using HashiCorp Vault Injector in kubernetes deployments
+* Using HashiCorp Vault Injector in kubernetes deployments

 ## Prerequisites

-- You've already been through [Get started](../get-started/getStarted.md) to set up your DevOps environment and run a test deployment of the products.
+* You've already been through [Get Started](../get-started/getStarted.md) to set up your DevOps environment and run a test deployment of the products.
-- Have a running Hashicorp Vault instance.
+* Have a running Hashicorp Vault instance.
 Refer to [Deploy Hashicorp Vault](../deployment/deployVault.md) for information on deploying a vault if you need one.

 ## Kubernetes - HashiCorp Vault Injector